cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 ##### dsType
 * Data type: String
 * Content: User Backend type.
-If set to ``"embedded"`` the ldap dogu is installed and can (optionally) be administrated using the User Management dogu later on.
+If set to ``"embedded"`` the ldap dogu is automatically installed via the web interface (or has to be declared in the dogu step below) and can (optionally) be administrated using the User Management dogu later on.
 If set to ``"external"`` the login credentials for an external user backend have to be provided.

 ##### server
-* Only necessary, if dsType is set to "external"
+* Only necessary, if _dsType_ is set to "external"
 * Data type: String
-* Content: User Backend servers type
+* Content: User backend server type
 * ``"activeDirectory"`` or ``"custom"``

 ##### attributeID
 * Data type: String
 * Content: Attribute name which describes the user ID in the user backend
-* Has to be set to ``"uid"``, if dsType is set to "embedded"
+* Has to be set to ``"uid"``, if _dsType_ is set to "embedded"
 * Has to be set to ``"sAMAccountName"``, if _dsType_  is set to "external" and _server_  is set to "activeDirectory"

 ##### attributeGivenName
-* Only necessary, if dsType is set to "external"
+* Only necessary, if _dsType_ is set to "external"
 * Data type: String
 * Content: Attribute name which describes the given name in the user backend
 * Example: ``"givenname"``

 ##### attributeSurname
-* Only necessary, if dsType is set to "external"
+* Only necessary, if _dsType_ is set to "external"
 * Data type: String
 * Content: Attribute name which describes the surname in the user backend
 * Example: ``"surname"``